-The Green Pillar Boxwood is a fantastic, narrow, upright evergreen shrub with hearty foliage.
-It's the perfect plant for any situation from formal foundation plantings or even as a Mid-height privacy hedge if left un-pruned.
-One of the more columnar boxwoods - making it great for topiary shapes due to its high tolerance to pruning.
+Green Pillar Boxwood is the perfect plant for any situation, from formal garden foundation plantings to a mid-height privacy hedge for small spaces.
+As one of the more columnar boxwoods, the Green Pillar is also great for topiary shapes due to its high tolerance to pruning.

 |Mature Height:||7 to 9 Feet|

 |Mature Width:||1.5 to 2 Feet|

 |Sunlight:||Full sun to partial shade|

 |Soil Condition:||Any well-drained soil|

 How to Care for Green Pillar Boxwood